 Combined Force Arrests Taliban Leader

-WASHINGTON, Dec.
-31, 2012 – An Afghan and coalition security force arrested a Taliban leader and detained one other suspected insurgent during an operation in the Nad 'Ali district of Afghanistan's Helmand province today, military officials reported.
+KABUL, Afghanistan, Nov.
+23, 2012 – An Afghan and coalition security force arrested a Taliban leader in Afghanistan’s Kandahar province yesterday, military officials reported.

-The arrested Taliban leader planned and coordinated improvised explosive device attacks and ambushes against Afghan and coalition forces, officials said.
+The arrested Taliban leader coordinated improvised explosive device emplacements and ambushes against Afghan and coalition forces, officials said.

 |Join the GlobalSecurity.org mailing list|